 |================================|

-Note that the sequential layout is only possible if a type doesn't have reference types in it.
-If a struct has at least one field of a reference type, the layout is automatically changed to LayoutKind.Auto
+Note that sequential layout is only possible when a struct contains no reference types.
+If a struct has at least one reference-type field, the layout is automatically changed to LayoutKind.Auto.
+For instance, if we replace the int with a string in the first example, the layout changes to Auto:

 struct Sample